 The primary language is Spanish, but Quichua, Shuar, and other languages are still prevalent in native communities.
 Ecuador´s population of more than 15 million inhabitants includes 32 distinct people groups.
 Approximately 80 percent of the country is Catholic and six percent is evangelical.

 According to Operation World, Ecuador had the lowest percentage of evangelicals in Latin America in 1960.
 Fifty years later, that number has increased from 17,000 to over 1.2 million people.
 Most of that growth is taking place in urban areas and among the Quichua.
 Due to this growth there is a great need to train local missionaries and pastors.

 Christian Aid supports indigenous groups in Ecuador that minister in rural areas to ethnic peoples such as the Chachi Indians and Afro-Ecuadorians.
 They also host a variety of children´s programs and oversee an expanding ministry to inmates in several prisons across the country.

 Recent Prayerline Posts

 ECUADOR.
-Prison Outreach of Ecuador gives thanks for hundreds of prisoners who have received Christ as Savior.
-These new believers live peacefully, without fighting or drug use, and shine as a witness to other inmates, guards and government officials. ...
+Prison Outreach of Ecuador missionaries give thanks for hundreds of prisoners who have received Christ as Savior.
+Among the believers there is no fighting or drug use, and their new lives in Christ have impressed other inmates, guards and government ...

 Between 1966 and 1987, Angel Aguirre was in and out of jail for stealing and trafficking drugs.
 During his last incarceration, a group of visitors arrived at García Moreno.
 A man smiled as he handed Angel a little book, the New Testament.
 Angel almost laughed at the thought of reading a Bible, but boredom practically forced him to focus his eyes on the tiny words.
 Read more.